hmZa-Sfyn/Quacko/docs/README.md

 ### String

-In magpie, there are three types of `string`:
+In quacko, there are three types of `string`:

 * Raw string
 * Double quoted string(Could not contains newline)